Adaptive Momentum and Nonlinear Damping for Neural Network Training: iKFAD Convergence Analysis

 \section{iKFAD Convergence Analysis}

 This section establishes the convergence properties of the proposed iKFAD optimizer.
-We focus our analysis on strictly convex objective functions (specifically $C^2$ functions with bounded Hessian) to provide stability guarantees.
+We focus our analysis on strictly convex objective functions (specifically $C^2$ functions with Hessian eigenvalues bounded above and below by positive constants) to provide stability guarantees.
 We first prove that the continuous-time iKFAD dynamics converges at an exponential rate to the global minimum.
 We then show that this geometric convergence rate is preserved in a discrete-time setting, provided the step size $\delta t$ is sufficiently small.

-\subsection{Dynamical properties of iKFAD}
+\subsection{Dynamical Properties of iKFAD}

-Equation \ref{eq:iKFAD_xi} reads $\dot \xi = \frac{[p(s)]^2}{\rho} - \alpha \xi$.
+Equation \eqref{eq:iKFAD_xi} reads $\dot \xi = \frac{[p(s)]^2}{\rho} - \alpha \xi$.
 Therefore,

-This means that, $\xi(t) \geq 0$ for all $t>0$, given $\xi(0) \geq 0$.
+This means that $\xi(t) \geq 0$ for all $t>0$, given $\xi(0) \geq 0$.
 Therefore $\xi$ can be seen as a friction coefficient, similarly to $\gamma$.
 We next show that under some conditions on~$f$ the dynamics of~\eqref{eq:ikfad} is well-posed on infinite time horizons.

 \begin{lemma} Assume that~$f$ is smooth and~$f(x) \to +\infty$ as $\|x\| \to +\infty$.
 Then, for any initial condition~$(x_0,p_0,\xi_0) \in \R^d \times \R^d \times \R^d_+$, the solution of~\eqref{eq:ikfad} is well defined for all times~$t \geq 0$, and there exists~$R > 0$ such that